-Here is how counties across the Tampa Bay area are responding as of Thursday:
+Here is how counties across the Tampa Bay area had responded:

 Pasco County: No stay-at-home orders or curfews have been ordered.
 All beaches, parks and libraries are closed.
 The county recommended exploring the public library’s website to access ebooks, stream videos and find other content while people isolate.
 Bus fares countywide have been waived to assist “customers who might be experiencing financial hardship as a result of COVID-19 related closures.”
 For more information, visit the Pasco County website.

 “Pasco doesn’t have the high-density areas or multigenerational housing concerns that are driving stay-at-home orders in other communities,” Pasco County Administrator Dan Biles said in a video posted on YouTube Thursday.
 “Our goal is to continue to safely provide essential services and to keep our economy moving.”

 Hernando County: No stay-at-home orders or curfews have been ordered.
 Parks and libraries are closed until at least April 30.
 Additionally, residents are no longer allowed to pick up or drop off items at the branches.
 All fines have been suspended until May 1.
 Despite parks being closed, boat ramps and marinas remain open for public use as long as social distancing guidelines are being followed.
 On March 23, the county decided to waive all bus fares for the next 30 days.
 Animal services shelters are open by appointment only.
 For a list of event cancellations, visit its tourism website.